Wakita, Oklahoma: Twister (The Movie) Museum

 - 101 W. Main St., Wakita, OK

 - I-35 exit 222.
-Drive west on Hwy 11 for 32 miles, then north on Hwy 11A for five miles, then east on Main Street for a half-mile into town.
+Drive west on Hwy 11 for 32 miles.
+Turn north on Hwy 11A and drive five miles, until the road ends.
+Turn right onto Main St. and drive a half-mile into town.
+The museum will be on the right, at the corner of Main and Locust Sts.

 Last Wednesday my wife and I visited the Twister The Movie Museum.
 The place was closed (it doesn't open until April), but the lady who owns it saw me taking pictures of the place and asked if we were from out of town.
 She was very nice and gave us a tour.
 She told us she was trying to straighten the place up and get ready to open, and also mentioned that 2015 will be the museum's 20th anniversary.
 She's considering having a party, possibly that summer.